LucianSpitzner/plasmetheus/docs/source/usage.rst

 .. note::
    Dependent on the package, use :code:`(plasenv) $ git install` to install.

 The important files and folders are the following

 plasmetheus.py
-    the the main script,
+    the the main script

 plotphases.py
    (provisional) script to plot phase-dependant absorption

 setupFiles
     folder that contains your setupFiles.
-Multiple setupFiles for the same AMITIS simulation can exist.
+Multiple setupFiles for the same AMITIS simulation can exist

 data
     folder for subfolders for each AMITIS simulation.
-Note that subfolders must be created by the user.
+Note that subfolders must be created by the user

 figures
    save location for figures and animations.

 .. _setup:

 Setup